 What type of festival is right for you?

 There are hundreds of festivals across the UK over the summer months, and more and more crop up each year as demand grows.
-However, if you’ve never been to a festival before, or are just looking for a new one, then there are a few things you should consider before purchasing a ticket.
+However, if you’ve never been to a festival before, or are just looking for a new one, then there are a few things you should consider before splashing out on a ticket.

 What sort of music are you into?

-First and foremost, the festival(s) you choose to attend should be based upon your taste in music – if you’re an indie-lover in the middle of a mosh pit, you’re probably not going to have a great time.
+First and foremost, the festival(s) you pick should be based upon your taste in music – if you’re an indie-lover in the middle of a mosh pit, you’re probably not going to have a great time.
 Have a look at the line-ups, and listen to some of the artists you might not have heard of – they could end up being your new favourite band!

 Do you mind crowds?

-If you’re not a fan of crowds, there are plenty of smaller festivals that have a more “chilled-out” vibe that you’ll enjoy.
+If you’re not a fan of crowds, there are plenty of smaller festivals that have a more “chilled-out” vibe.
 If you feel uncomfortable in large groups, check out some of the festivals that have 5,000 people or less.
 It could be that you just fancy heading down for the day, rather than making it a weekend event.

 Equally, if you’re heading down with a huge group of friends, then you’ll want to avoid any festivals where it won’t be acceptable to make noise late at night.